chrisb1989/OpenFL/F1+-FW-Hacking/README.md

 - SWDRST is not used, but it is connected on the PiSWD Rev 0.1 board if you need it for some reason.

+- To start OpenOCD:
+1) install telnet and the telnet daemon:

+$ sudo apt-get install telnetd
+$ sudo apt-get install telnet

+2) run the following command on your Pi: sudo openocd
+3) Open a second terminal window, or another SSH session to your Pi and use telnet to connect to your Pi on port 4444:

+$ telnet 127.0.0.1 4444

+- To read read the F1+ configuration to a .bin file called test.bin, run the following command from the openocd command line: flash read_bank 0 test.bin

 - We used these links as reference material to set up the configuration, all credit goes to the original authors:

 http://openocd.org/doc/html/index.html